The next official release of the PMBOK GUIDE is the SIXTH EDITION. It was released in September 2017.

 The Role of a Project Manager has been created as a new chapter in this guide.
 Previously, it was discussed as part of chapter 1 in the old, Fifth Edition.

 Changes to Inputs, Tools & Techniques, Outputs (ITTO)

 There has been a better re-organization of ITTOs in this edition, with commonly used tools and techniques being grouped together because of their usage and intent.

 Number of ITTOs has increased significantly, contrary to PMIs claims that they have been reduced.

 How Are You Impacted With Changes To PMP Exam

 As with every change to the PMP Exam, there is an initial period where there is a lot of confusion, a lack of clarity and a lot of rumors on the internet.
-It will take at least 3-6 months before the exam will stabilize and become consistent, if I look at the past few releases of the PMBOK Guide and subsequent changes to the PMP Exam.
+It usually takes at least 3-6 months before the exam stabilize and become consistent, if I look at the past few releases of the PMBOK Guide and subsequent changes to the PMP Exam.